dart-lang/site-www/src/codelabs/iterables.md

 You can read the elements of an iterable sequentially, using a for-in loop.

-### Example: Using for-in loop
+### Example: Using a for-in loop

-The following example shows how to read elements using  a `for-in loop`.
+The following example shows you how to read elements using  a `for-in loop`.

 [//]: https://gist.github.com/597f152c1df414fc4d7d78d1be22ac22
 <iframe